Why You Should Start Networking

 Instead of seeing networking as opportunistic, it is best to view it as an avenue to give and receive help.
 Just as you wish to gain insight and aid from other people, it is only natural for you to respond in kind.

-For those who are only starting to branch out in their network, it can get overwhelming and uncomfortable at first.
-But over time, you’ll get more accustomed to connecting after further practice and experience.
+For those who are only starting out, networking can feel overwhelming and uncomfortable at first.
+But over time, with practice, you’ll get more accustomed to connecting with others.

-Demonstrate a genuine interest in the people with who you are networking.
-People can sense when you are reaching out purely out of self-interest and will be less inclined to connect with you if this proves to be true.
+Demonstrate a genuine interest in people.
+They can sense when you are reaching out purely out of self-interest and will be less inclined to connect with you if this proves to be true.
 Take an interest in their ongoing projects or achievements, and if you see the opportunity, volunteer your help if you can.
 When you are genuine in your intention to help and connect, the receiving party will be more open to extending that same favour back to you.
-This bring us to,

 Don’t reach out only when you need something.
 Networking is a conscious effort and one that requires upkeep.
 Whether it’s sending your contacts articles that they may find interesting, responding to their posts on social media platforms such as LinkedIn, or scheduling time to catch up outside of work, display to your network that you are invested in your connections with them.

-It helps to attend conferences or organisations in your field of interest.
-After all, you are more likely to find people who share the same interests as you in such events, which makes it easier to talk and connect with them.
-After the event, you can strengthen your connection with them through social media.
+Attend and participate in conferences or organisations.
+You are more likely to find people who share the same interests as you at such events, which makes it easier to talk and connect with them.
+After an event, you can strengthen your connection with them through social media.
 Don’t be afraid to drop them a quick message, something along the lines of, “Hi, this is XXX.
 It was nice to meet you at XXX conference yesterday.”